 Overcoming the blank page syndrome

-If all this is so true, if reading and drawing has so much benefit to offer us, then why is it sometimes so difficult to get started?
-This brings us back to my first point, our hectic lifestyles.
+If all this is so true, if reading and drawing for well being is offering us so many benefits, then why is it sometimes so difficult to get started?
+This brings us back to our first point, hectic lifestyles.
 It’s as if we live our lives in shorter blocks now.
-It seems our ability to slow down and focus is reduced, and yet something that we probably crave naturally.
+It seems our ability to slow down and focus is reduced, and yet that’s something we probably still crave naturally.
 Perhaps it’s a skill that many of us want to re-learn?

-When I first came up with the concept for Pocket Doodle Read my aim was to carve out a little daily space for mindful focus and creative thinking.
-We find so many reasons why we can’t take up our pencil to draw, or open the book we bought during our last holiday.
-Pocket Doodle Reads help you to overcome those reasons quickly and effortlessly.
-Our short story format (in punchy daily episodes) mean that you need only take a short break out from your busy day.
+Our Read + Doodle Book helps you to overcome any of these hurdles quickly and effortlessly.
+Its short story format (in punchy daily episodes) means that you need only take a short break out from your busy day.
 Six or seven inspiring minutes of reading then leads to 8 or 9 minutes of creative expression through easy doodling.
 And there is no blank page syndrome here.
-The daily doodling sheet is pre-filled with artwork and ideas just waiting for you to add your own creativity.
-It all adds up to 15 very rewarding minutes each day.
-And the benefits are clear!
+The daily doodling page is pre-filled with colorful artwork and ideas just waiting for you to add your creativity.
+It all adds up to 15 rewarding minutes each day.
+Regular reading, drawing and mindfulness — the benefits are clear!